J.G. ROBIN — The Incredible Rise and Fall of the Ukrainian Gatsby

 Designs on Gatsby: Max Gerlach, Francis Cugat and F. Scott Fitzgerald.

-Max von Gerlach, an associate of gangster Arnold Rothstein and author Scott Fitzgerald, made regular trips to Havana.
+Max von Gerlach, an associate of author F. Scott Fitzgerald, made regular trips to Havana.
 At one time, Havana was also the home of Francis Cugat, the Spanish-Cuban artist who designed the famous dust-jacket for Fitzgerald’s 1925 novel, The Great Gatsby.
-Here we explore the possibility that it may have been Gerlach…
+Here we explore the remarkable life of Cugat and the very faintest possibility that…

 I Had a Dream – The Mysterious Death of Father Gapon